top of page

 Plants to Start Learning First:

-• Feral asparagus - recorded in every state in the lower 48.
-If you can ID it at the store you can ID it in nature!
+• Feral asparagus has been recorded in every state in the lower 48.
+If you can ID it at the store, you can ID it in nature!

-• Dandelion - pretty much everywhere, all parts are edible, but some take special consideration to result in the best eating experience.
+• Dandelions are everywhere!
+All parts are edible, but some take special consideration to result in the best eating experience.

-• Lamb’s quarters - a common yard and garden weed, related to spinach and very similar in flavor and texture!
+• Lambsquarters are a common yard and garden weed related to spinach, and they are very similar in flavor and texture!

-• Purslane - another common and delicious weed.
+• Purslane is another common and delicious weed commong in yards.
+It's very high in Omega-3s.

-• Salsify - very easy to ID and common all over North America, all parts are edible!
+• Salsify is easy to identify and is common all over North America.
+All parts are edible!

 Mushrooms to Start Learning First:

-• Morels - only a couple of look-a-like species that are easy to learn.
-Can be found in most states!
+• Morels only have a couple of look-alike species that are easy to learn.
+They can be found in most states!

-• Chanterelles - harder to find, but easy to learn!
+• Chanterelles can be harder to find but easy to learn!
 Many different species are widely dispersed.

-• Dryad’s saddle - common, easy to ID, but underappreciated.
-SHould be foraged when small and tender.
+• Dryad’s saddle is common, easy to identify, and underappreciated.
+It should be foraged when small and tender.

-• Oyster mushrooms - very common in many places, delicious, and abundant!
+• Oyster mushrooms are very common in many places, are delicious, and abundant!

-• Porcini - not every state has a Boletus edulis, aka King bolete, group member, but many do!
-Not too many look-a-likes to worry about!
+• Porcini!
+Every state doesn't have a Boletus edulis, aka King bolete, group member, but many do.
+There aren't too many look-alikes to worry about.

 feral asparagus